annaphp/spring_notes/spring_review_answers.md

 @Transactional(isolation=Isolation.READ_COMMITTED)
-We specify isolation level to determine what data our transaction can see, with READ_COMMITED isolation level our transation will see commited changes only (no dirty reads).
+We specify isolation level to determine what data our transaction can see, with READ_COMMITED isolation level our transaction will see committed changes only (no dirty reads).

 For example, if we are calculating an average of something, we want to make sure we are basing it on the data that has been commited in order to get an accurate result.